fastlane/fastlane/spaceship/docs/Debugging.md

 _spaceship_ also comes with support for proxies (e.g. [Charles Web Proxy](https://www.charlesproxy.com/), free endless 30 minute trial available, available for all platforms) that listen on `https://127.0.0.1:8888`.
 Just set the environment variable `SPACESHIP_DEBUG` to activate.

+Read the [section on configuring Charles Web Proxy in fastlane's "Tooling and Debugging" docs](https://github.com/fastlane/fastlane/blob/master/ToolsAndDebugging.md#setting-up-charles-web-proxy) for information on how to set it up.

 If your proxy is listening on another port or address, you can use `SPACESHIP_PROXY` to set this.
 Use `SPACESHIP_PROXY_SSL_VERIFY_NONE` to additionally disable certificate checking.

 ## Client configuration